Skip to main content

 The .search filter suffix searches a specific field rather than all searchable fields at once:

-The default.search filter is equivalent to the search query parameter.
+The fulltext.search filter searches a work’s title, abstract, and full text together — the same fields as the search query parameter.
+(The older default.search filter is a deprecated alias of fulltext.search: it still works and behaves identically, but fulltext.search is preferred.)
 Variants like .search.exact (unstemmed) and .search.no_stem also exist for some fields.
 These filter-based searches cost the same $1 per 1,000 requests.
 For autocomplete use cases, use the autocomplete endpoint instead. raw_author_name.search finds works where someone appears by a specific name-as-published — exactly the string in the byline of the paper.
 It’s the one filter-based search that does not have a search parameter equivalent, so it stays the right tool for matching a person to their works.

 It matches across all author names on the work, not within a single byline.
 Each unquoted token can match a different author.
 A search for raw_author_name.search:john smith returns a work whose authors are John Doe and Alice Smith — neither person is named “John Smith,” but the tokens appear somewhere in the byline list.